Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Skills*: Coercion 2, Discipline 2, Knowledge (Science) 4, Thaumaturgy (Martial) 4

 *Talents*:
 * **Hidden Techniques**: Passive; When this character casts a spell, the first Range effect they add doesn't increase the difficulty.
-In addition, attack spells cast by this character increase their base damage by four).
+In addition, attack spells cast by this character increase their base damage by four.

 *Abilities*: None